phanindra-R/ProseMath/README.md

 # ProseMath
-A .NET project that uses the PROSE SDK to generate mathematical programs using input output examples.
+A .NET project that uses the PROSE SDK to generate programs for mathematical expressions using input output examples.

 Microsoft PROSE is a framework of technologies for programming by examples: automatic generation of programs from input-output examples.